Hopscotch: Glasgow: Peevers or Peever

 In the Glasgow area, the hopscotch game is called "beds" or "Peever(s)".
 "Peever" is also the name of the object which is slid across the grid to land in a square.
 In the 1950s and 1960s in Glasgow, it was common for the peever to be a shoe polish tin filled with stones or dirt and screwed shut.

 Edinburgh children also call the game Peevers, played on a Peever bed with a chalked grid and a small flat tin - like a puck, where the chalk is stored during the game with the ballast.

 French: Marelle, Escargot

 "Marelle" is the name of the traditional hopscotch game in France, but a variant there is known as escargot (snail) or marelle ronde (round hopscotch).
 The variant is played on a spiral course.
 Players must hop on one foot to the center of the spiral and then reverse their path to back out again.

-If the player reaches the center without stepping on a line or losing balance he or she marks one square with his or her initials, and from then on may place two feet in that square, while all other players must hop over it.
+Players reaching the center without stepping on a line or losing balance mark one square with their initials, and from then on may place two feet in that square, while all other players must hop over it.
 The game ends when all squares are marked or no one can reach the center and the winner is the player who "owns" the most squares.